-7.1.2 Adjusting the tender sum

-For comparison purposes, the Employer adds to the tender sum of the different tenders by reference to a) provisional values the Employer has included in Appendix 5 of Instruction to Tenderers and b) details of rates and percentages that the tenderer has supplied in Part 2D of the Schedule.

-- a) In Appendix 5 of the Invitation to Tender, the Employer specifies a number of provisional values that are to be used to assist the Employer to calculate the comparative costs of tenders.
-These are: - Provisional numbers of hours; - Provisional costs for materials; - Provisional costs for plant; and - Provisional number of Site Working Days - b) In Part 2D of the Schedule, the tenderer indicates details of rates and percentages that are to be used in the event that the Contract Sum requires adjustment; these details are: - The tenderer's all-in tendered hourly rates - The tenderer's tendered percentage addition for costs of a) materials and b) plant; and - The tenderer's rate of delay costs per Site Working Day.
+7.1.2 Adjusting the tender sum for the Comparative Cost of Tender tenders Appen mparison purposes, the Employer adds to the tender sum of the different s by reference to a) provisional values the Employer has included in dix 5 of Instruction to Tenderers and b) details of rates and percentages e tenderer has supplied in the Form of Tender and Schedule, part 2D. a) In Appendix 5 of the Invitation to Tender, the Employer specifies a number of provisional values that are to be used to assist the Employer to calculate the comparative costs of tenders.
+These are: Provisional costs for labour; Provisional costs for materials; Provisional costs for plant; and Provisional number of Site Working Days (only if the Schedule, part 1K says that sub-clause 10.7.1(2) applies) b) In Part 2D of the Schedule, the tenderer indicates details of rates and percentage additions that are to be used in the event that the Contract Sum requires adjustment; these details are: The tenderer's tendered percentage addition to costs of a) labour and b) materials The tenderer's tendered percentage addition or deduction to costs of c) plant; and • The tenderer's rate of delay costs per Site Working Day. (only if the Schedule, part 1K says that sub-clause 10.7.1(2) applies)